alexpalex9/ovh-dynHost/readme.md

 this module is actually a simple wrapper of official OVH module in order to automatically set your dynamic hosting in OVH. it just needs to be initiated with a configuration json variable and will provide back events to handle.

+### version 2.0

+- cleaner code using waterfall
+- bug correction
+- reduction of event (only one event for any error)

 ### Prerequisites
 - have a domain name with OVH
 - set a inital record of dynHost in ovh manager []